 Why You Should Choose Experiential Rewards Over Cash Bonuses

-You may be wondering why you should consider offering experiential rewards for your referral program when employees seem perfectly content with cash bonuses.
+You may be wondering why you should consider offering experiential rewards for your employee referral program when employees seem perfectly content with cash bonuses.
 After all, everyone loves extra money, right?
 Turns out, the effects of monetary rewards are questionable.
 Behavioral economist Dan Ariely conducted an experiment where he measured the productivity of factory workers who were promised one of three rewards: pizza, compliments, or a cash bonus of $30.

 The results?
-The cash bonus group was the worst motivator (yes, pizza and a ‘thank you’ text from the boss resulted in higher productivity levels!)
+The cash bonus group was the worst motivator and non-cash bonuses outperformed (yes, pizza and a ‘thank you’ text from the boss resulted in higher productivity levels!)
 Also, over the course of the work week, the productivity of the workers who were promised a cash bonus plummeted, which ended up costing the company more money.
 In a separate study, Google also found that doubling its referral cash bonus prize from $2,000 to $4,000 didn’t affect its referral pipeline, which remained stagnant.

 On the other hand, it’s well documented that experiences are more valued than material items.
 Not to mention they’re more memorable, personal, and shareable.
 That’s where we come in.
 We’ve been helping our clients build employee referral programs that generate buzz and excitement for years.
-For instance, one of our customers - Guidewire - saw a 360% increase in referrals and a 40% increase in conversion to hire after shifting their referral program from focusing on cash rewards to experiences.
+For instance, one of our customers - Guidewire - saw a 360% increase in employee referrals and a 40% increase in conversion to hire after shifting their referral program from focusing on cash rewards to experiences.

 If you’re curious to learn more about experiential rewards for your employee referral program, we’d love to connect.
 Schedule your free online demo here!